WWJ-TV: Financial and technical challenges

-In 1977, one station vice president, Ulysses W. Boykin, testified before the United States Senate Commerce Subcommittee on Communications that "there appears to have been a conspiracy in the United States that has kept the Black minority out of meaningful participation in radio and television ownership [and] has prevented those Black-owned stations from getting a fair share of the business as well as any financing".
-Advertising remained a primary obstacle as few White-owned business were willing or motivated to partner with Black-owned media, let alone channel 62, limiting the amount of local output that could be produced even further.
+In 1977, one station vice president, Ulysses W. Boykin, testified before the Senate Commerce Subcommittee on Communications that "there appears to have been a conspiracy in the United States that has kept the Black minority out of meaningful participation in radio and television ownership [and] has prevented those Black-owned stations from getting a fair share of the business as well as any financing".
+Advertising remained a primary obstacle as few White-owned businesses were willing or motivated to partner with Black-owned media, let alone channel 62, limiting the amount of local output that could be produced even further.
 One major problem, however, was far beyond the station's control.
-Detroit's decreasing overall population and concurrently growing Black population—which by 1976 was larger than either Louisville, Kentucky, or Nashville, Tennessee—coupled with overall economic disinvestment, resulted in fewer opportunities for Black entrepreneurs.
+Detroit's decreasing overall population and concurrently growing Black population—which by 1976 was larger than the total populations of either Louisville, Kentucky, or Nashville, Tennessee—coupled with overall economic disinvestment, resulted in fewer opportunities for Black entrepreneurs.
 One analysis of Black capitalism in Detroit during the mid-1970s saw as many as 90 percent of Black-run businesses failing in the first five years through a combination of managerial inexperience, under-capitalization, poor locations and bankers unwilling to offer loans.
 Still, some ad agencies partnered with WGPR-TV despite minimal ratings: Young & Rubicam representative Judy Anderson explained, "There aren't any ratings.
 You've got to go by the seat of your pants...
 I believe in addressing the black market as much as you can."

 Turning to religion and creativity

-However, Banks was able to keep the station afloat by brokering time to religious ministries.
+Banks was able to keep the station afloat by brokering time to religious ministries.
 The Masons, and Banks especially, held deep religious convictions and operated under Christian beliefs and values.
 When the Masons purchased WGPR-FM in 1964, Banks gave the call sign (which originally stood for "Grosse Pointe Radio") the alternate meaning of "Where God's Presence Radiates".
-Among the earliest national ministries that purchased airtime was The PTL Club, which by 1976 was on channel 62 for four hours a day and became one of the station's more popular religious programs.
-By 1977, The PTL Club purchased 24 hours a week on the station, generating $36,000 monthly.
+Among the earliest national ministries that purchased airtime was The PTL Club, which became one of the station's more popular religious programs.
+By 1977, The PTL Club purchased 24 hours a week on the station, with the ministry paying $36,000 on a monthly basis.
 Various ethnic groups also purchased airtime on WGPR-TV.
 The Arab Voice of Detroit was a weekly Saturday night program hosted by Faisal Arabo aimed at Metro Detroit's Arab-language communities and Iraqi-American population, one of the largest of any American city.
 Arabo launched Arab Voice in June 1979 after having hosted a similar radio show over WJLB (1400 AM).
-Channel 62 also aired shows aimed at other ethnicities including Dino’s Greece, Polish Panorama, and Romanian Variety; such programming had been introduced as far back as early 1976.
+Channel 62's other shows included Dino's Greece, Polish Panorama, and Romanian Variety; such programming had been introduced as far back as early 1976.
 While these shows opened up WGPR-TV to other underserved minority voices—a commitment Banks made in the station's license application—this was criticized by some for turning the station into a home for special interests and thus ignoring the Black community.